wordofwarning/wordofwarning.org/current/2013-emergency/z2/index.md

 Chris wants us to slow down.
 He wants us to take a balloon each, and float up high over the city, over deserts, over jungles, over mountains.

-Drunken Chorus is a contemporary performance company working across a variety of forms, including theatre, cabaret events and durational pieces; their work has been shown at earlier Emergency's, greenroom, Mayfest, Live at LICA, Chelsea Theatre, Leicester Square Theatre, Forest Fringe, Northern Ballet / Leeds Met Studio, the Bluecoat. and Warwick Arts Centre.
+Drunken Chorus is a contemporary performance company working across a variety of forms, including theatre, cabaret events and durational pieces; their work has been shown at earlier Emergencys, greenroom, LanWest's InTransit, Mayfest, Live at LICA, Chelsea Theatre, Leicester Square Theatre, Forest Fringe, Northern Ballet / Leeds Met Studio, the Bluecoat. and Warwick Arts Centre.
 Drunken Chorus also run DRUNKEN NIGHTS — a project supporting early career artists to create work for pubs and bars.
 The company has performed throughout the UK, as well as in Poland and Sweden.

 Performed by Chris Williams and Sheena Holliday: Chris Williams, Artistic Director, has also worked with Forced Entertainment and Kings of England; Sheena Holliday recently joined Drunken Chorus as Co-Director, she is also a filmmaker, writer and community artist.
 [www.drunkenchorus.co.uk](http://www.drunkenchorus.co.uk)